Required Tools

 Safety Equipment

-- Gloves: Protects hands from chemicals and sharp objects during cleaning.
+- Gloves: Protect hands from harsh chemicals and sharp objects.

-- Safety Goggles: Protects eyes from debris and cleaning chemicals while working.
+- Safety Goggles: To protect eyes from debris and cleaning solutions.

 Local Rental Options

-This guide should help you effectively prepare for probate property cleaning, ensuring you have the right tools and safety measures in place.
-Be sure to adapt the equipment list and local options to fit your specific location and needs.
+This guide should help you prepare adequately for probate property cleaning, ensuring you have the right tools and safety measures in place.